dev-this/laravel-console-logg/README.md

 This pacakge allows you to send output to a console application using the built-in Laravel Logger (PSR-3 Interface, or Log facade).

-Once installed it works out of the box with zero configuration.
+It works out of the box with zero configuration.

 ## Install